UD-Max Oral Suspension

 Q. What should I avoid while taking UD-Max Oral Suspension?

 While taking UD-Max Oral Suspension, avoid taking an antacid preparation without consulting your doctor, as they decrease the effectiveness of UD-Max Oral Suspension.
-You should also avoid medicines like cholestyramine or colestipol as they affect the effectiveness of UD-Max Oral Suspension.
-So, ask your doctor about the time gap that should be maintained between UD-Max Oral Suspension and these medicines.
-Also, avoid taking oral contraceptives, estrogenic hormones and blood cholesterol-lowering agents such as clofibrate as they may increase the chances of developing gallstones and act opposite to the UD-Max Oral Suspension.
+You should also avoid medicines like cholestyramine or colestipol, as they affect the effectiveness of UD-Max Oral Suspension.
+Ask your doctor about the time gap that should be maintained between UD-Max Oral Suspension and these medicines.
+Also, avoid taking oral contraceptives, estrogenic hormones, and blood cholesterol-lowering agents such as clofibrate, as they may increase the chances of developing gallstones and act opposite to the UD-Max Oral Suspension.

-Content on this page was last updated on 29 September, 2024, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 16 April, 2025, by Dr. Rajeev Sharma (MBA, MBBS)